-The COVID-19 pandemic has had a material adverse impact on our business, financial condition and results of operations, and may continue to impact us in the future.\
+The COVID-19 pandemic has had a material adverse impact on our business, financial condition and results of operations, and may continue to impact us in the future.

-The COVID-19 pandemic has negatively impacted the global economy and global supply chains, and created significant disruption of global financial markets.
+The COVID-19 pandemic has at times negatively impacted the global economy and global supply chains and created significant disruption of global financial markets.
 Governments, public institutions and other organizations in many countries and localities where COVID-19 has been detected have taken certain emergency measures and may from time to time take additional emergency measures, to combat its spread, resurgences, and variants.
-It remains difficult to assess or predict the ultimate duration and economic impact of the COVID-19 pandemic due to a resurgence of COVID-19 and the emergence and severity of COVID-19 variants.
+It remains difficult to assess or predict the ultimate duration and economic impact of the COVID-19 pandemic due to potential resurgences of COVID-19 and the emergence and severity of COVID-19 variants.
 To date, the COVID-19 pandemic and related governmental and societal responses to mitigate its impact has had, and may continue to have, a material adverse impact on our business, financial condition and results of operations by decreasing and delaying procedures performed using our products.
-While the Company has seen a recovery in procedure volumes in the U.S. and some international markets, other international markets continue to be hampered by a slower recovery.
-We may continue to see regional variations in procedure volumes in our U.S. and international markets due to the COVID-19 pandemic and its variants.
-Similar to the general trend in elective and other surgical procedures, the number of procedures performed using our products have been substantially impacted as healthcare organizations across the globe have prioritized the treatment of patients with COVID-19 or have altered their operations to respond to the pandemic.
+While the Company has seen a recovery in procedure volumes in the U.S. and some international markets, other international markets due to the COVID-19 pandemic and its variants.
+Similar to the general trend in elective and other surgical procedures, the number of procedures performed using our products have been substantially impacted as healthcare organizations across the globe prioritized the treatment of patients with COVID-19 or altered their operations to respond to the pandemic.